Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Spatial-temporal saliency detection model

 \subsection{Spatial Saliency Detection Sub-model}

-The sampling result $\{D_{1,t},D_{2,t},... ,D_{j,t},... ,D_{m,t}\}$ of frame $t$ obtained by URS is passed to Fully Connected (FC) layer for feature extraction, to the LDC module for spacial encoding and to the RS layer for down-sampling.
+The sampling result $\{D_{1,t},D_{2,t},... ,D_{j,t},... ,D_{m,t}\}$ of frame $t$ obtained through URS, is passed to the Fully Connected (FC) layer for feature extraction, the LDC module for spatial encoding, and the RS layer for down-sampling.